EffectOrientedProgramming/book/Chapters/02_Introduction.md

 Imagine you want to create a system to build homes by assembling room modules.
 Each type of room has doors and windows, and there's a way to plug them together.
-By selecting pieces with compatible doors, and windows where you want them, you can assemble a house.
+By selecting pieces with compatible doors and windows, you can assemble a house.

 This concept of *composability* has arguably been the prime objective of programming since we raised ourselves from the swamps of assembly language.
 We want to take smaller pieces and easily compose them into larger pieces, which can themselves be composed.
 Over the decades, the programming community has made great strides in this endeavor.
-Each time we figure something out, however, and make a leap forward, we inevitably run into the next wall.
+Each time we figure something out and make a leap forward, however, we inevitably run into the next wall.

 Our housing example is a decent reflection of where most programming is now: we have chunks of code—modules—and we can put them together.
 We have improved our type systems and the ways we create data structures.
 What wall are we facing now?

 To return to our home-building system, we've solved the problem of assembling rooms, but adding functionality to those rooms is quite difficult.
-If we decide we want electricity in a closet, we have to tear up the walls and insert electrical conduits.
+If we decide we want electricity in a room, we have to tear up the walls and insert electrical conduits.
-To add a vent to a kitchen we must tunnel up through the building to the roof.
+To add a vent we must tunnel up through the building to the roof.
 Adding plumbing is very challenging because it runs through the concrete foundation and the walls.
 We can assemble rooms, but if we want a room to do anything interesting, we must remodel the house.

 Consider a component that gets information from a server, processes it and then displays it.
 What happens if you put this component into use and then discover that the server is flaky?
-Perhaps the server occasionally drops requests, or takes too long.
+Perhaps it occasionally drops requests, or takes too long.
 There are different strategies for this: retrying, backoff, querying other servers, etc.
 The problem is that, like the home-building system, you must go into your module and rebuild it.
 This takes time and effort and complicates the code.